ncwade/obsgetter/README.md

 ## Synopsis

 obsgetter is the test out project assigned for CS235.
-It is a command line application that retrieves weather reports from Government Weather site](http://w1.weather.gov).
+It is a command line application that retrieves weather reports from [National Weather Service](http://w1.weather.gov).

 ## Building
 Running "make" will generate the obsgetter application.
 Running "make doc" will generate a Word DOCX document from the markdown SDD.